Skydiver dies during record group-jump try in Arizona

-PHOENIX (Reuters) - An experienced skydiver was killed while taking part in a 222-person group-formation jump trying to set a world record on Thursday when the victim’s main parachute malfunctioned, a spokeswoman for the Arizona skydiving facility said.
+PHOENIX (Reuters) - A German skydiver who was among 222 people trying to set a world record with a group-formation jump was killed on Thursday in the Arizona desert when her main parachute malfunctioned, police and a spokeswoman for the skydiving facility said.

-The skydiver, who was not immediately identified, was declared dead at the scene at SkyDive Arizona, about 65 miles south of Phoenix.
+The skydiver, identified by police as 46-year-old Diana Paris of Berlin, was taking part in a first attempt to set the record on Thursday morning when the mishap occurred, organizers said.
+She was declared dead on the scene.

-“The malfunctioning parachute was released too low to allow the reserve parachute to fully open,” said Jocelyn Bernatchez, a SkyDive spokeswoman.
+“The malfunctioning parachute was released too low to allow the reserve parachute to fully open,” said Jocelyn Bernatchez, a spokeswoman for SkyDive Arizona, the facility about 65 miles south of Phoenix in Eloy where the event took place.

-Bernatchez said the airplane involved was functioning properly, and that weather conditions in Eloy, Arizona, were good at the time of the accident, which occurred at about 7:30 a.m. local time.
+Bernatchez said the airplane involved had been functioning properly, and that weather conditions in Eloy were good at the time of the accident, which occurred at about 7:30 a.m. local time.

-The skydivers were on their first attempt to break the record when the mishap occurred, said Gulcin Gilbert, a spokeswoman for the World Team group that organized the jump.

 Organizers said safety was foremost in their minds in their planning and execution of the complicated maneuver, an effort that had been 18 months in the making.